๐ฆ Understanding Semantic Versioning in package.json

 ๐ Pro Tip: Lock it Down

-Even with flexible ranges, always check in a package-lock.json
+Even with flexible ranges, always check in a package-lock.json or pnpm-lock.yaml to pin exact resolved versions for your builds.

 Want to go deeper? semver.org has the full spec.